 Streaming content

-Major streaming providers are required to show New Zealand rating and classification information that is clear and consistent for New Zealand audiences.
+Streaming providers operating in New Zealand must show New Zealand rating or classification information that is clear, consistent, and informative for New Zealand audiences.

 Classifications vs ratings

-You can expect to know the age-appropriateness of a film or series before it starts playing, and be shown warnings about content like sex, violence or offensive language.
+You can expect to know the age-appropriateness of a film or show before it starts playing, and be shown warnings about content like sex, violence, or offensive language.

-There are three ways that age and content warnings can be determined for New Zealand audiences:
+There are three ways that age ratings and content warnings can be determined for New Zealand audiences:

 1. Classification

-Providers can submit content for classification by the Classification Office.
-The Office then views and classifies the content, and advises the streaming provider.
-The classification is added to the film database, and becomes searchable through our Find a Rating search.
+Providers can submit content for classification by Te Mana Whakaatu.
+The Office views and classifies the content, and advises the streaming provider.
+The classification is added to the film database, and becomes searchable through Find a Rating.

 2. Rating

 Providers can submit content for rating (including cross-rating from UK or Australian classifications) through the FVLB submission process.
-The FVLB then generate a rating and advise the streaming provider.
-The rating is added to the film database, and becomes searchable through our Find a Rating search.
+The FVLB generates a rating and advises the streaming provider.
+The rating is added to the film database, and becomes searchable through Find a Rating.

 3. Self-rating

 Providers can self-rate using an approved self-rating system.
-The rating is then communicated to the Classification Office for addition to the film database, and becomes searchable through our Find a Rating search.
+The rating is provided to the Classification Office for inclusion in the film database, and becomes searchable through Find a Rating.

 Who does this apply to?